brigadecore/brigade-github-gateway/docs/EVENT_REFERENCE.md

     2. Promotes the ref to the `ref` label on the corresponding event.
-This permits projects to, for instance, subscribe only to events relating to specific a specific branch.
+This permits projects to, for instance, subscribe only to events relating to a specific branch.
 Read more about labels [here](https://docs.brigade.sh/topics/project-developers/events/#labels).

 1. If this gateway is able to infer that a webhook pertains only to a _specific_